Property Tax Exemptions: Seniors, Veterans And Others Who Qualify

 To get an idea of when and if property taxes are reassessed, you can contact your local assessor’s office for more information.

 Property taxes can be a burden on any budget – but they can especially impact certain homeowners.
 With that, the government has created property tax exemption programs to assist property owners by lowering or eliminating their property tax bill.
 Although the rules will vary by state, you could stand to save thousands from a property tax exemption.
-Be sure to speak with a financial advisor or certified tax preparer in order to find out if you can benefit.
+Be sure to speak with a financial advisor or certified tax preparer to find out if you can benefit from one.

 Who Is Exempt From Paying Property Taxes?

 Some types of properties are exempt from real estate taxes.
 These include qualifying nonprofit, religious and government properties.
 Senior citizens, veterans and those eligible for STAR (the School Tax Relief program) may qualify for exemptions as well.
-There’s often an exemption application that needs to be filled out.
+There’s often an exemption application process.

 There are also often exemptions for low-income individuals.
 The exact exemptions you qualify for will depend on your financial situation, your home state and even your local municipality.